 As we’ve decided to use Cypress in our E2E automation testing process, we need to install it on our machines.

-I’ll use macOS operating system in this tutorial, so if you have a Windows operating system don’t worry.
+I’ll use the macOS operating system in this tutorial, so if you have a Windows operating system, don’t worry.
 I will show you how to install Cypress.
-All rest will be a work in IDE so it doesn’t matter what kind of OS are you using 🙂
+All the rest will be a work in IDE, so it doesn’t matter what kind of OS you are using 🙂

 First, we need to open a terminal and enter brew update for macOS.